 "Sounds like a plan," Dais responded.
 He glanced over in Rowen's direction.
 "How about it, Hashiba?
 You wanna fly us back?"

-"They just BARELY got back," Kayura finished as if that explained everything.
+"They just barely got back from Falnan minutes before I got there," Kayura finished as if that explained everything.

-It must have, for Dais let out a heavy breath, weighing his options.
+It must have, for Dais let out a heavy breath, puffing another cloud of smoke as he weighed his options.
 "Just barely, huh?
-Well then we really have our work cut out for us."
+Then we really have our work cut out for us."

-"I told you Dais," Kayura replied.
-"Everything is going in full circle.
-This is our job just like it was theirs for us."
+"I told you Dais," Kayura replied, "everything is coming in full circle.
+This is our job to train them, just like it was theirs to train us."

 "Fine, fine.
 Whatever," Dais relented.
 "You're the expert."